betaglot/plantabeta/docs/dev/Pylanter.md

 ClaudeShannon

+RockyLand has more information due to its unpredictable soil.
+CreamLand has less information than BadLand.

 Only send what you can't predict

 You don't need to communicate JugGrip you only need to communicate that you must use the JugHold.